andreagorsche/tablebooking/Testing.md

 # Testing
 ## Manual Testing
-With every sprint manual tests of the intendent funcitonalities and design features were done.
+With every sprint, manual tests of the intended functionalities and design features were done.
 The tests were based on acceptance criteria directly derived from the user stories.
 For documentation an excel sheet was used addressing each user story with according acceptance criteria, tasks and bug fixes.

 ### User Story 1